Aromanians in Albania: History

 Mentions to Vlachs in what is modern-day Albania dates back to the Middle Ages, with Vlach (Latin-speaking) remnants of former Roman rule being noted among historical chroniclers.

 Throughout the Ottoman period, Aromanians resided in modern-day Albania and Greece where they practiced transhumance.
 Some more settled Aromanians founded notable centers of culture such as Moscopole, which is situated in modern-day Albania, and reached its height in the 1700s.
 The town experienced a precipitous decline after attacks by Ali Pasha Tepelena's troops in the later half of that century, which saw a significant Aromanian diaspora to other Albanian towns, Greece, and Romania itself.
-Aromanians in Albania would later see a migration to the Myzeqe plains in the 1800s, alongside Tirana, Durres and Elbasan.
+Aromanians in Albania would later see a migration to the Myzeqe plains in the 1800s, alongside Tirana, Durrës and Elbasan.
 The Aromanians respectively assimilated into Albanian society and were engaged in running Esnafs, or Ottoman guild corporations.

 After the 1878 League of Prizren, Aromanians in Albania were divided between pro-Romanian and pro-Hellenic factions.
 Many Aromanians sided with the Albanian nationalists, contributing not only to the revival of Albanian identity but also to counter Hellenism.
 Nonetheless, the elite of the community did hold pro-Hellenic leanings.

 The Aromanians were first recognized at the London Conference of 1912–1913 as a minority group within Albania.
 During World War I, Moscopole was sacked by Albanian nationalists headed by Sali Butka in 1916 on suspicions that the local Aromanians were collaborating with Greek forces to seize southern Albania.
 However, in 1922, during the Congress of Lushnje, a significant number of Aromanian leaders (notably Taq Tutulani, among others) backed the Albanian Orthodox Church's creation and opposed Hellenism in Albania.

 During the communist regime in Albania, the Aromanians were not recognised as a separate minority group.
 This was in spite of the fact that Aromanians played an active role in the Party of Labour's rise to power, as the party itself had a number of Aromanians in its upper strata.
 Throughout this era, and combined with the anti-religious persecution, the Aromanians of Albania were increasingly assimilated into mainstream Albanian society and the language rapidly declined.

 Following the fall of communism in Albania, there was a revival of ethnic Aromanian identity in the country.
 Assimilation and identification have been and continue to be a complex issue relating to the Aromanians of Albania and the wider Balkans.